 When to use a campaign total budget

 When you already know how much you’d like to spend on your entire campaign, you can set a campaign total budget.
 Currently, campaign total budgets are only available for video campaigns with a specific start and end date.

 You’ll have the option to select “Campaign total budget” when you create a new video campaign.
 Keep in mind that you can’t change the budget type once a campaign is created.

-Google Ads will try to spend your total budget evenly over the duration of your campaign while taking into account higher and lower traffic days to optimize your campaign’s performance.
+Google Ads will try to spend your total budget evenly over the duration of your campaign while taking into account higher and lower traffic days to optimise your campaign’s performance.
 For example, let’s say your video campaign gets fewer views on Mondays and Tuesdays and more views on weekends.
-Google Ads will optimize performance by spending more on days when your video is likely to get more views, while keeping your overall budget goals on track.
+Google Ads will optimise performance by spending more on days when your video is likely to get more views, while keeping your overall budget goals on track.

 With a campaign total budget, you’ll only be billed up to the amount you enter for a campaign, even if Google Ads serves more views or impressions than your budget allows.

 When you change your daily campaign budget you'll see these adjustments immediately in your account.
 Based on when you edit your budget, the way that your campaign spends your budget can vary.
 Here's what happens to your budget based on the time or frequency of your change:

 Campaigns will typically spend around 50% of their budget in the day's first half and the remainder in the day's second half.
 However, if demand for your ads happens to be greatest early in the day, you might spend more in the morning.